bonfus/muesr/docs/Tutorial.rst

 Tutorial
 ========

-With the help of a few examples, we will show how to quickly evaluate local fields in Muesr.
+This tutorial describes how to use the :py:mod:`~muesr` API to obtained the local magnetic field at a specific interstitial muon site in a magnetic sample.

-To use :py:mod:`~muesr` you must be familiar with python.
-An interactive shell like ipython or jupyter can help a lot but it is not needed.
+To proficiently use :py:mod:`~muesr` a basic knowledge of python is strongly suggested.
+There are plenty of tutorial out there in the web, pick one and get familiar with the basic python syntax before going forward.

 First steps with muesr
 ---------------------------